TaraTritt/dapp-starter/README.md

 ### [Define Web3 Contract Instance for App](https://github.com/TaraTritt/dapp-starter/wiki/DApp-Development-Intro#define-web3-contract-instance-for-app)

 10. Modify ethereum/contract.js to interact with your contract instance in your JavaScript code

-* Replace `<Your Contract>` with the contract you want to get the instance of
+* Replace `<Your Contract>` with the contract you want to get the instance of from the ethereum/build folder

 ```javascript
 import Contract from "./build/<Your Contract>.json";